Your Landlord's Responsibilities

 Statement of the amount of interest you are owed on your deposit

-If the landlord does not give you a receipt with this information at the right time, you have the right to get your security deposit back.
+When it comes to the security deposit receipts, if the landlord does not give you the right written information at the right time, you may have the right to get your security deposit back.
 See Getting Your Security Deposit Back.

 As soon as you move in, examine the rental unit right away.
 If anything is not in good condition, make notes about it and take photos.
 Make sure to put a date on your notes and photos.

-If your landlord charged you a security deposit, she has 10 days to give you a description of your rental unit’s condition.
+If your landlord charged you a security deposit, they have 10 days after you move in to give you a description of your rental unit’s condition.
 This description must be in writing.
-It is called a “Statement of Condition.”
+It is called a “Statement of Condition.”12

 This Statement must list all the existing damage in your apartment when you move in.
 It must also cover the common areas of the place you are renting.
 Its purpose is to prevent disputes between you and your landlord when you move out.
 The statement makes clear the damage already there when you moved in.
-Your landlord must also sign this Statement.
+The Statement of condition must contain very specific language, and your landlord must also sign this Statement.

 Read the Statement of Condition carefully.
 Take time to walk through the apartment with the Statement.
 Use Housing Code Checklist (Booklet 2) to help you understand what the law requires.